 Parent support groups

-Contact works with parent support groups and oversees a local group network.
 Support groups offer parents the chance to meet other families with a disabled child.
 Many groups are set up around particular disabilities and rare conditions.
-Find out more on our parent support group page.
+Find out more on our parent support group page

 Our parent guides are free to download or to order in print from our helpline.
 The following guides might be helpful to parents during diagnosis: